 China’s heavy censorship stance has once again come to light as the government blocked access to the iTunes Store, allegedly over pro-Tibetan content.
 The album in question is Songs for Tibet, a compilation that features tracks from artists such as Moby, Alanis Morissette, and Sting.
 Produced by the Art of Peace Foundation, the album appeared on the iTunes Store on August 5th, and a few recent complaints from users in China suggest that access has been severed.
 Subsequent traceroutes pointed to a government-imposed block.

-Another pro-Tiben organization, Campaign for Tibet, recently boasted that numerous Olympic athletes – including those from China – had downloaded the album.
-That may have helped to prompt the ban, part of a government approach that leans towards heavy censorship.
-“Some say they will boycott all Apple products from now on, including the popular iPhone, which is not available in China since negotiations among Apple, China Mobile and China Unicom broke down,” reported china.org.cn, a pro-government publication.
+The Campaign for Tibet, another pro-Tibetan organization, recently boasted that numerous Olympic athletes, including those from China, had downloaded the album.
+This may have helped to prompt the ban, which is part of the Chinese government’s approach to heavy censorship.
+Pro-government publication china.org.cn reported that some consumers have even vowed to boycott all Apple products, including the popular iPhone, which is not available in China since negotiations with China Mobile and China Unicom broke down.

-The incident highlights the prickly Chinese terrain that most American companies grapple with.
-On one hand, a massive population and growing economy make the country irresistibly alluring, though the rules of the game are entirely different.
-Ultimately, Apple, Google and other high-flying companies are forced to modify their content and approaches, or risk exclusion.
+This incident highlights the prickly terrain that most American companies grapple with when doing business in China.
+On the one hand, the country’s massive population and growing economy make it irresistibly alluring, but the rules of the game are entirely different.
+Ultimately, companies like Apple, Google, and others are forced to modify their content and approaches or risk exclusion.